Environmental Scientist Resume Example

 Ready to see what a great environmental consultant resume looks like?
 Let’s break down the essentials together.

-I always start by reviewing the job ad and jotting down the top requirements.
+I always start by reviewing the job ad and jotting down the top requirements, making sure my application includes a cover letter that addresses each one.
 This helps me match my experience to what actually matters for that role.

 You want your resume to look sharp and professional.
 I use a clean layout, stick to one or two pages, and always save it as a PDF.